NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

 I understood the mission of the nurse educator, emphasizing the basic triad of teaching, research, and service aimed at enhancing learners’ accomplishment, the accomplishment of faculty members, and the nursing profession.

-Thus, in order to contribute more to the progress of nursing education, I am constantly learning and updating myself with the newest trends within the field (McNelis et al., 2019).
+Thus, to contribute more to the progress of nursing education, I am constantly learning and updating myself with the newest trends within the field (McNelis et al., 2019).

 Influence of Historical Events